• Key supplier to the NHS

 Sitting, sleeping or lying on the correct type of surface decreases the chances of developing pressure injuries & can even manage existing pressure sores as well as prevent them from becoming more severe.

-What Are the Symptoms & Signs of a Pressure Sore?
+What Are the Symptoms of Pressure Sores?

 A pressure sore has begun to form if pressure is removed from the affected area and the skin doesn’t return to normal after 10-30 minutes.
+This is referred to as a non-blanchable erythema, in other words the skin doesn’t ‘blanche’ and return to it’s normal colour tone after the applied pressure is removed.

 People with white skin tend to get red patches, while these same pressure ulcers tend to be purple or blue on people with dark skin.